J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Methodology

-More similar samples contribute more strongly to the final guide.
-The query image (3 channels), fused guide image (3 channels), and mask (1 channel) are concatenated into a 7-channel tensor and projected via a lightweight adapter to the model’s 3-channel input space.
-This fusion integrates contextual cues and anatomical priors, improving delineation in ambiguous regions.
+\textbf{Channel Adapter Design.} The query image (3 channels), fused guide image (3 channels), and fused mask (1 channel) are concatenated into a 7-channel tensor.
+To integrate this composite input with the segmentation backbone, we use a lightweight $1\times1$ convolution to project it to the 3-channel space expected by the pretrained model.
+This enables learnable channel-wise mixing without altering spatial resolution and adds only a minimal number of parameters.
+The design preserves backbone compatibility, avoids architectural modifications, and reduces overfitting risk while allowing adaptive control of guidance influence.

-\textbf{Joint Optimization.} To ensure mutual adaptation, the retrieval and segmentation models are jointly optimized at each training step using a shared segmentation loss (\autoref{eq:seg_loss}).
-This allows the retrieval model to learn representations increasingly aligned with the segmentation task, while the segmentation network benefits from semantically relevant guidance retrieved in real time.
+\textbf{Mutual Adaptation.} To ensure mutual adaptation, the retrieval and segmentation models are jointly optimized at each training step using a shared segmentation loss (\autoref{eq:seg_loss}).
+This allows the retrieval model to learn representations increasingly aligned with the segmentation task, while the segmentation network benefits from semantically relevant guidance.

-The overall objective combines Dice and Cross-Entropy losses between the predicted and ground-truth masks, with no additional retrieval-specific term.
-Although the loss remains unchanged, the concatenation of retrieved images and masks alters the input distribution, encouraging the segmentation model to fuse local query features with global priors from similar cases.
+The overall loss function combines Dice and Cross-Entropy losses between the predicted and ground-truth masks, without any additional retrieval-specific term, since the retrieval model has already learned to distinguish images based on generic similarity during the independent optimization phase.
+Although the loss remains unchanged, the concatenation of retrieved images and masks alters the input distribution, encouraging the segmentation model to fuse local query features with global priors from similar cases (i.e., guidance).
 This implicitly drives the retrieval branch to learn task-aware, semantically meaningful features that enhance segmentation accuracy.

-Due to computational constraints, the retrieval model is updated only through the query branch.
-At the start of each epoch, all knowledge base images are encoded once with no gradients to obtain detached gallery embeddings that remain fixed during that epoch.
-For each query image, a trainable query embedding is computed and compared with the knowledge base embeddings to select Top-\textit{K} guides.
-The segmentation loss back-propagates through the similarity and weighting computations into the query embedding, updating the retrieval model.
-Knowledge base embeddings are recomputed at the beginning of each epoch, to stay aligned with the evolving retrieval model, ensuring relevant guidance without added memory cost.
+The retrieval model is updated through the query branch to accelerate training.
+At the start of each epoch, all knowledge-base images are encoded once without gradients to obtain detached gallery embeddings that remain fixed throughout that epoch.
+For each query image, a trainable query embedding is computed and compared with the knowledge-base embeddings to select the Top-\textit{K} guides.
+The segmentation loss then backpropagates through the similarity and weighting computations into the query embedding, updating the retrieval model.
+To keep the guidance relevant without increasing memory cost, the knowledge-base embeddings are recomputed at the beginning of each epoch to stay aligned with the evolving retrieval model.